 Arabic Women’s literature in English has come along in leaps and bounds over the past few years, but with it has come an entourage of critics.
 Kuwaiti novelist Laila al-Othman stood up and openly declared before a Saudi Arabian seminar that the steamy chapters in the new wave of Arabic women’s lit go a step too far.
 Freedom of speech, or a way for female Arabic authors to get a name for themselves?
 What’s the motivation behind the sheets of these racy reads?

-Family origin: Kuwaiti
+Family origin: Kuwaiti-British

-Religion: Muslim (Sunni)
+Religion: Muslim (Other)